QuantEcon/python-lecture-sandpit.myst/lectures/greeksquare.md

 $$

-This can be achieve by setting
+This can be achieved by setting

 $$
 x_{2,0} =  -( V^{1,2})^{-1} V^{1,1} = V_{2,1} V_{1,1}^{-1} x_{1,0}.